south-lacrosse/www-dev/docs/development-help.md

 * `git remote -v` - see what remote repos are linked
 * `git remote add origin git@github.com:username/new_repo` - add remote repo (assumes connecting via SSH)
 * `git remote set-url origin new.git.url` - change remote repository
-* `git fetch origin other-branch` - fetch from remote repo and update (or create) `other-branch` branch while working on a different branch (i.e. not have to switch/pull). `other-branch` is a refspec, and can also be in the format `remote-branch-name:local-branch-name`.
+* `git fetch origin other-branch` - fetch from remote repo and update (or create) `other-branch` branch while working on a different branch (i.e. not have to switch/pull). `other-branch` is a refspec.
+* `git fetch origin remote-branch-name:local-branch-name`, as above, and also update the local `local-branch-name` branch pointer.
+So `main:main` will fetch the `main` remote branch, and change the local `main` pointer to match.

     Similarly `git pull origin refspec` will do the fetch as above, and then merge into the current branch.